abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 ## Back to the Profiler

-Running the profiler again now gives us these top six culprits:
+Running the profiler again gives us these top six culprits:

 Cost Centre                  Src                         %time  %alloc
 -------------                -------                    ------ -------